t-minini/devon-rex-pp1-ci/README.md

 **LinkedIn Post Inspector**: Post Inspector can help you identify the data missing on your page, and what you need to add for your content to have better previews in posts.

+**ChatGPT**: Assisted in developing the website's text content, providing insights and suggestions that contributed to crafting an engaging and informative website.

 Each of these tools plays a crucial role in the development, deployment, and maintenance of the website, contributing to its overall quality and user experience.

 ## Deployment